• Skip to main content

 Dynamics GP is further supported by Microsoft partners

 Microsoft has clearly defined its roadmap and support policies for Dynamics GP.
-However, GP users can find additional support for their system from the Microsoft partner ecosystem.
+However, GP users can find additional Dynamics GP support from the Microsoft partner ecosystem.
 A Microsoft partner can further support and enhance the system even if the version of GP is no longer supported by Microsoft.
-Whether you have a partner or are looking for a new one, a dedicated GP partner can help add value and enhance features of this mature ERP system.
+Whether you have a Dynamics GP partner or are looking for a new one, a dedicated GP partner can help add value and enhance features of this mature ERP system.

 Contact a partner